Duchene scores twice, Sens stop Panthers' home win streak | WHIZ News

 SUNRISE, Fla.
 (AP) — Matt Duchene scored twice, including the go-ahead goal with three minutes left, to lift the Ottawa Senators over the Florida Panthers 5-3 on Monday night.

-Magnus Paajarvi also had two goals for Ottawa, and Alexandre Burrows added one late.
+Magnus Paajarvi also had two goals for Ottawa, and Jean-Gabriel Pageau added one late.
 Craig Anderson made 35 saves, and Erik Karlsson and Mike Hoffman each added two assists.

 Jonathan Huberdeau, Mike Matheson and Evgenii Dadonov scored for the Panthers, who had won eight straight home games.
 Vincent Trocheck had two assists, but Roberto Luongo allowed five goals on 25 shots.

-Note: This story has been updated with official scoring change crediting final goal to Pageau.